alexcu2718/fdf/README.md

 Yes, because almost everything here will be reused in some concept/form/etc, you learn a tool properly, you don't need to create quantity, just quality.

-*nix Compatibility::::::::(I'm not sure, openbsd may be easier to write, i'm pretty sure the same syscall works but i think) Tested on EXT4/BTRFS on Debian/Ubuntu/Arch, no issues.
+*nix Compatibility::::::::(I'm not sure, openbsd** may be easier to write, i'm pretty sure the same syscall works but i think)
+Tested on EXT4/BTRFS on Debian/Ubuntu/Arch, no issues.
 NO CLUE on BSD-MAY WORK (might just do some experiments on a VM) MacOS

+[openbsd/freebsd comment* (TBF I don't know if they're significantly distinct, someone shoot me) this may actually be more efficient on bsd because the dirent struct has d_namelen (i believe), which allows us to avoid strlen a lot which a nice win, need to boot up a VM]

-TODO LIST MAYBE:
+#TODO LIST MAYBE:
-BUMP ALLOCATOR potentially, potentially written from scratch (see microsoft's edit for a nice bump)
+--Arena allocator potentially,  written from scratch (see microsoft's edit for a nice one) //github.com/microsoft/edit/tree/main/src/arena
+--IOUring for batched called like open/etc, this will be a extremely difficult adaptation.
+--Maybe some kind of string interning, it's easy if everyone were ascii but honestly probably extremely difficult to implement 'efficiently'
+--I would like to rewrite my threading to not rely on rayon, i've had attempts get close but no cigar --Some sort of iterator adaptor+filter, which would allow one to not allocate heap memory to store the Dirent --I think there's ultimately a hard limit in syscalls, I've played around with an experimental zig iouring getdents implementation but it's out of my comfort zone, A LOT, I'll probably do it still(if possible)

 ****THIS IS NOT FINISHED, THIS WILL BE ABOUT 2025/06-07 for semi-comparable featureset with fd.